michelediss/wp-logical-design-system/README.md

 ```

 ### 3. Google Fonts Integration
-Swell Scales provides access to **50 pairs of Google Fonts.** Easily integrate popular Google Fonts into your WordPress site and apply them to your typographic styles.
+Logical Design System provides access to **50 pairs of Google Fonts.** Easily integrate popular Google Fonts into your WordPress site and apply them to your typographic styles.

 Import the selected font pair in  **scss/font-pairing/_font-pairing-import.scss**
 The font pair partials are located in **scss/font-pairing/_font-pairing-list/** directory.

 ### 4. Automatic SCSS Compilation

-Swell Scales automatically compiles SCSS files using **scssphp library** and enqueues the resulting style.min.css in the output directoty.
+Logical Design System automatically compiles SCSS files using **scssphp library** and enqueues the resulting style.min.css in the output directoty.
 This ensures that your styles are up-to-date without requiring manual compilation, just click on the button **Compile SCSS** in the WP admin bar.

 ### 5. Custom SCSS
 You can add your own custom SCSS code by placing it in the **custom.scss** file within the plugin directory.
-This allows you to extend or override the default styles provided by Swell Scales.
+This allows you to extend or override the default styles provided by Logical Design System.

 ## Installation